Limelight (magazine): History

-Founded in January 1976, the magazine was originally published under the name ABC Radio 24 Hours, or simply 24 Hours, and relaunched as Limelight in June 2003.
+Founded in January 1976, the magazine was originally published under the name ABC Radio 24 Hours, or simply 24 Hours, and relaunched as Limelight in July 2003.

 Ownership

 The magazine was originally a subsidiary of the ABC's classical music radio station, ABC Classic FM, and existed primarily to provide program details for the station's listeners.
 The title 24 Hours came to the inaugural Director of ABC FM, Christopher Symons, "literally in the middle of the night.
 It also occurred to me... that if we got the magazine and its title established, it would be difficult for management to cut the station back to 18 hours a day".

 From 2006 to January 2014 it was published by Haymarket Media Group under licence from the ABC.
 From February 2014 ownership was transferred from ABC to Arts Illuminated Pty Ltd.

+From 2016 to 2018, Limelight was owned by Arts Initiative Australia, an organisation founded by Andrew Batt-Rawden, Natalie Zwar, Andrew Luboski, Toby Chadd, and Claire Stokes.
 In March 2018 Limelight was purchased by Limelight Arts Media Pty Ltd. In 2018 Cara Anderson was appointed CEO.